Apple Watch Series 4: How to enable fall detection

-The latest Apple Watch ($399 at Apple) not only has a bigger display and a slightly tweaked design, but it includes some new features focused solely on keeping you healthy and safe.
+The latest Apple Watch not only has a bigger display and a slightly tweaked design, but it includes some new features focused solely on keeping you healthy and safe.

 Take the new fall detection feature as a prime example -- it's all about safety.
 Should you fall while wearing the Apple Watch Series 4, the watch will sound an alarm, tap your wrist and ask you if you're alright.